 Structuring the A-Team

 A large portion of this transition to Microservices and DevOps still banks on the organization changing its way of collaborating and developing applications.
-New age product companies that started with Microservices in their culture still run into problems because of this fundamental shift lacking.
+New age product companies that started with Microservices ecosystem in their culture still run into problems because of this fundamental shift lacking.
 Most companies end up creating horizontal teams to handle services.
 Why?
 Because that’s easy to put on to the Project Management tool and look at productivity charts.

 Now that we have established teams as the enablers of change, it is necessary for some reshuffling in the thought process and thus the way teams are structured: